alexirpan/alexirpan.github.io/_posts/2016-06-30-email-time.markdown

 I've mentioned similar ideas to some of my friends, and they don't think the same way.
 I think these ideas all flow from my social awkwardness.
-I can navigate how social interactions work (somewhat), but that doesn't mean I have to like it, and there's no reason discourse has to be the way it is.
-At the same time, I have to admit the way *I* want discourse to work *just so happens* to be the way that's most convenient to me.
+I can navigate how social interactions work (somewhat), but that doesn't mean I have to like it.

+I want communication to work differently.
-Still, there's definitely room for more polite refusals.
-I've always found radio silence to be infuriatingly cryptic, but for now we're stuck with it.
+There's definitely room for more polite "No"s.
-Communication doesn't change unless the parties involved agree it should work differently, and at a societal level these shifts come incredibly slowly.
+But communication doesn't change unless all parties involved agree it should work differently.
+At a societal level, these shifts come incredibly slowly.
 At best, we can write down our ideas, share them with other people, and see where that goes.